 - Higher Salaries- Talent and capabilities are always rewarded in the corporate sector, but the trend has shown that MBA’s claim a higher pay package with an average of INR 18 – 24 lakhs across top B-school placements during 2017.

 - Technical and Managerial Skills- The typical Mechanical or Electrical engineer understands machine dynamics.
 There may find constraints in smooth customer negotiations and deal conclusions.
 This is where having an added MBA degree helps in a combination of tech and soft skills.

-- Finance Management – Good MBA is good finance managers also.
-They have a better sense in planning their investments.
+- Finance Management – Good MBA is a good finance manager also.
+They have a better sense of planning their investments.